-Measurements of numerical values provided by the ventilator system that have been processed by auxiliary equipment:
+Measurements of numerical values that have been processed by auxiliary equipment:

-- may be inaccurate if equipment not authorized by the manufacturer is used - should be disregarded if they conflict with information on the ventilator screen - must not be used as a substitute for therapeutic or diagnostic decisions.
+- may be inaccurate if equipment not authorized by Maquet is used - should be disregarded if they conflict with information on the ventilator screen - must not be used as a substitute for therapeutic or diagnostic decisions.

-Accessories, supplies, and auxiliary equipment used with the ventilator system must be recommended by the manufacturer
+Accessories, supplies, and auxiliary equipment used with the ventilator system must be recommended by Maguet.